pepijn/pepijn.github.io/_posts/2018-08-23-real-world-ledger-part-1.md

 published:  true
 ---

-Do you ever feel like you're losing grip of your personal finances?
+Do you ever feel like you're losing grip on your personal finances?
 You deposit into your savings account in one currency, buy stocks and bonds in another, and maybe even hodl on to some cryptocurrency.
 You keep a finger on the pulse and occasionally check your assets' value, but volatile prices and exchange rates